hiby-modding/hiby-r3proii-custom-firmware/README.md

 - Adding support for other scripts (Persian, Urdu, Hebrew, etc.)
 - Improving the build process

+## This project is part of the hiby-modding organization.
+Also see:

+[hiby_os_crack](https://github.com/hiby-modding/hiby_os_crack) by Tartarus6 — complementary firmware modding project with clean unpack/repack scripts, QEMU emulation setup, Windows support, and SOC hardware documentation.

 ## Acknowledgements

 - Noto Naskh Arabic font by Google (OFL licensed)